Papa's Got a Brand New Bag: References and uses in popular culture

+Pigbag's 1981 single "Papa's Got a Brand New Pigbag" is an instrumental version of Brown's original.

 "Papa's Got a Brand New Excuse", an episode of The Fresh Prince of Bel Air, was named for the song.
-The song's title was also played on for The Simpsons episode "Poppa's Got a Brand New Badge".
+The song's title was also referenced by The Simpsons episode "Poppa's Got a Brand New Badge".

 The 2013 musical Kinky Boots contains the line "Papa's got a brand new shoe" in the song "Everybody Say Yeah" (music and lyrics by Cyndi Lauper).

 Towards the end of one of the mixes of Public Enemy's 1994 song "Give It Up", Flavor Flav is heard to say "Papa's got a brand new bag."
 The same line is also heard in the rap part of Color Me Badd's 1991 single "Color Me Badd" and Big Daddy Kane's 1989 song "Warm It Up, Kane".

 In 1990, the song was featured in an episode of The Wonder Years (season 3, episode 15), "The Tree House".
 Later it was featured in the 1993 film Mrs. Doubtfire.

 A remix of the song was played in the official Season 6 trailer of Call of Duty: Modern Warfare (2019).

-In the Eminem song “Just Lose It” one of his lyrics is “Poppa’s got a brand new bag of toys…”
+Eminem's song "Just Lose It" features the lyric "Papa's got a brand new bag of toys".